Activities in the Blackwater Estuary

 1919-23 Foreign Office secret missions to the Baltic using CBMs based on the island.

-1924 Former Goldhanger curate Douglas Vale, employed by Mr Charrington as the island's hotel manager, died of alcoholism.
+1924 Former Goldhanger curate Douglas Vale, employed by Charrington as island's hotel manager,

 1927 Essex county council declined to purchase the island from R Charrington for use as a sanatorium.

-1927-30 May & Butcher of Heybridge purchased the WW1 huts and moved many of them to Heybridge where they remain.
+1927-30 May & Butcher of Heybridge purchased the WW1 huts and moved many to Heybridge where they remain.

 1934 The recently formed Rural Community Council of Essex (RCCE) started a 'reconditioning camp' on the Island to help the unemployed improve their fitness and readiness for work.